 We all know that when one person borrows money, someone else is usually making money.
-This is what banks do when they make loans and charge interest, and it’s what investors do when they purchase corporate or municipal bonds.
+Earning money is what banks do when they make loans and charge interest, and it’s what investors do when they purchase corporate or municipal bonds.

-Lenders get to choose the loans they purchase based on the interest rate and credit-worthiness of the borrower, but it’s possible for investors to build entire portfolios of loans with various interest rates and risk levels.
+There is a more way to earn interest income in this way when borrowers choose not to use financial institutions.
+Lenders get to choose the loans they purchase based on the interest rate and credit-worthiness of the borrower.
+This selection makes it’s possible for investors to build entire portfolios of loans with various interest rates and risk levels.

 Income from P2P lending can often outpace that from bonds and other fixed-income investments, and investors can even make more than stocks if they are willing to take on more risk.

 One key thing to note is that because P2P lending essentially involves personal loans, the money earned is taxed as regular income, not investment income.
 This usually means you’ll pay more in tax than other investments.

 There are many P2P lending platforms out there.
 Let’s take a look at some of the most popular ones and what they have to offer.